 If the text of a rule contains a reference to a rule or statute, check the cited rule or statute and, if the citation has become inaccurate, either delete the reference or replace it with a correct reference.
 G.S.
-150B-21.5 allows agencies to amend rules, under limited circumstances, without providing notice, holding a public hearing, or submitting the rule to the Commission for review.
+150B-21.5 allows agencies to amend rules, under limited circumstances, without going through the notice, comment, or hearing requirements of rulemaking. providing notice, holding a public hearing, or submitting the rule to the Commission for review.